Inside the ad industry’s moonshot: Pitching you to get the COVID-19 vaccine

 The unprecedented nature of this work, from its scale and subject to the number of partners contributing, reflects the sheer importance and urgency of the message.
 Those involved are also anxious to see the lessons it will provide.

-“This is all uncharted territory,” says Alma’s Miguel.
+“This is all uncharted territory,” says Alma’s Messianu.
 “It will create a new benchmark.”